matusf/openapi-fuzzer/README.md

 ## Usage

 After installation you will have two binaries, `openapi-fuzzer` and `openapi-fuzzer-resender`.
 The `openapi-fuzzer` will fuzz the API according to the specification and report any findings.
 All findings will be located in a `results` directory in a JSON format.
 After you are done with fuzzing, you can use `openapi-fuzzer-resender` to resend payloads that triggered a bugs and examine the cause in depth.
+>Note: This program only supports OpenAPI v3, both YAML and JSON.
+OpenAPI v2 is not supported and must be converted to v3 before usage.

 ### Tips